taji/GenAIPromptRepoPublic/Rpg/DnDLocationPrompt.md

 ## P3 (Execution with new input)

-Fill out the template above for a {ENVIRONMENT} environment in the style of {AUTHOR} and include details regarding this odd element: {ODDITY}.
+Fill out the template above for a {ENVIRONMENT} environment in the style of {AUTHOR} and include details regarding these odd elements: {ODDITIES}.

 ENVIRONMENT = Swamp
 AUTHOR = H.P.
 Lovecraft
-ODDITY = Minotaur
+ODDITIES = Minotaur, fire

 ## P4 Optional prompts